facebook/react/www/README.md

 1. Git
 1. Node: install version 7.6 or greater
 1. Yarn: `npm i -g yarn` to install it globally via NPM
-1. A clone of the [https://github.com/facebook/react](React repo) on your local machine
+1. A clone of the [React repo](https://github.com/facebook/react) on your local machine
 1. A fork of the repo (for any contributions)

 ### Installation